nsarno/minotaur/README.md

 The application will be available at `https://your-app-name.herokuapp.com`

 **Note**: The application uses Python 3.11 (specified in `.python-version`) and will automatically use the latest available Python 3.11.x version on Heroku.
+The `Aptfile` ensures that `git` is installed on Heroku, which is required for repository cloning.

 ### Docker Deployment